Doctoral Training for a new generation of researchers

 • Latest Blog Post

-The 2023 WRoCAH Open Competition is now open!
 Have you considered doing a PhD in an Arts and Humanities subject at the Universities of Leeds, Sheffield or York?
 Would you like to join a vibrant community of other PhD students, working on a truly fascinating range of subjects?
-Would you like to undertake an enhanced…
+Would you like to undertake an enhanced PhD which will give you the chance to…